Buy now, pay later providers available in the UK

 How does BNPL work?

 BNPL allows consumers to shop online and place orders without having to pay the full amount upfront, although each of the services listed above offers customers slightly different variations.
 Some services split the shopping total into even parts that are due to be paid back at designated intervals (weekly, fortnightly, monthly), while others offer a defined interest-free period in which the amount can be paid off.
-And, the remainder offer options for longer payment terms that include payment of interest.
+The remainder offer options for longer payment terms that include payment of interest.

 What are the benefits of using BNPL services?